abyssaltheking/expanding-world/README.md

 # Expanding World

-This is a simple game project to get acquainted with C and OpenGL.
+This is a simple game project to get acquainted with C and SDL3.
 This uses my own custom engine, written entirely in my own makeshift, handcrafted C, using as few dependencies as possible.
 Currently in heavy construction.
 Don't expect anything much anytime soon, but feel free to review the code yourself.

 ## Why C over C++ or literally any other language that's not 53 years old?